-- 1. How we manage your Scheme who the Trustees are and what guides our decision making; - 2.
-Investment options what we have done to check the performance and suitability of the Scheme's investment options, especially those used by members who don't want to make an investment choice (known as the "default arrangement"); - 3.
-Cost and charges what costs and charges you have paid in the last year and how these might impact the size of a typical member's savings in the Scheme over time; - 4.
-Value for Members how the quality of the Scheme's services (including the investment returns on your savings) which you pay for compare to other pension schemes; - 5.
-Administration how well the Scheme has been administered including how promptly and accurately key transactions (such as the investment of your contributions) have been processed; - 6.
+- 1. How we manage your DC benefits who the Trustees are and what guides our decision making; - 2.
+Investment options what we have done to check the performance and suitability of the Scheme's investment options for DC benefits, especially those used by members who don't want to make an investment choice (known as the "default arrangement"); - 3.
+Cost and charges what costs and charges you have paid in the last year and how these might impact the size of a typical member's savings over time; - 4.
+Value for Members how the quality of the services (including the investment returns on your savings) which you pay for compare to other pension schemes; - 5.
+Administration how well the DC benefits have been administered including how promptly and accurately key transactions (such as the investment of your contributions) have been processed; - 6.
 Trustee knowledge what we as Trustees have done to maintain our level of knowledge and obtain the professional advice we need to look after the Scheme for you; and - 7.
-Our plans for the next year what key actions the Trustees took in the last year and what we aim to do in the coming year to continue to improve the Scheme for all our members.
+Our plans for the next year what key actions the Trustees aim to do in the coming year.